sujan-s/code-green/README.md

 2. Paste this— `ext install Sujan.code-green`
 3. Hit Enter
 4. Hit Cmd+Shift+P / Ctrl+Shift+P, and type "Color theme" and hit enter.
-5. You should now see Code Blue in the list.
+5. You should now see Code Green in the list.
 Select and hit enter again.

 #### Additional steps